top of page

 Will these groups be depressing?

 The death of a significant other is traumatic and already depressing!
 This group balances the tough stuff with humor, inspiration, and positive tools for learning to thrive post loss.
 Talking about topics that stir up uncomfortable emotions is never easy, but it is necessary to process what you're going through as a valuable step towards healing.
 You will be in a compassionate, non-judgmental environment with others who understand.
 As mentioned before, you are not obligated to share details you are uncomfortable sharing; however, it helps initiate healing and offers validation to others who identify with you which, in turn, helps them, too.
 Of course there will be some tears, but there is also laughter and lightheartedness.
+The general consensus is that participants feel better by the end of a session than when it began.

 Can I participate in the program more than once?